-Product planning is just as important in an agile context as it is in a traditional setting.
-Unfortunately, some product owners focus so much on the product details that the other planning aspects are neglected.
-But writing the right user stories and creating the right user interface design is difficult, if we haven’t thought about the product strategy; and choosing the right strategy is hard if we don’t have a vision of what we want to achieve.
-This post discusses a systematic agile product planning approach that balances the vision, the product strategy, and the product details.Read More
+Product planning is just as important in an agile context as in a traditional setting.
+Unfortunately, some product owners focus so much on the product details that the strategic planning aspects are neglected.
+But discovering the right user stories and UX design is difficult, if we haven’t thought about the product strategy; and choosing the right strategy is hard if we haven’t got a vision of what we want to achieve.
+This post discusses a systematic product planning approach that balances vision, strategy, and tactics.